meejeeio/PORTFOLIO/README.md

 **Type:** Personal Academic & Professional Portfolio
 **Tech Stack:** HTML • CSS • JavaScript • Bootstrap • Flask (optional backend integration)

----

-## 🧭 Overview

-This is the official personal website of **Jimi Syangbo**, a dedicated MBBS student at **Maharajgunj Medical Campus, Institute of Medicine (IOM)**, studying under a **full government scholarship**.
-The website serves as an online portfolio to showcase his educational journey, professional achievements, web and medical technology projects, and his mission to promote accessible healthcare and modern medical learning.

----

 ## 🎓 Education